 In combination with prednisone for the treatment of metastatic castration-resistant prostate cancer (CRPC) and metastatic high-risk castration-sensitive prostate cancer (CSPC).

 Take on empty stomach.
 Swallow whole with water.
 1g once daily (in combination with oral prednisone 5mg twice daily [CRPC] or 5mg once daily [CSPC]).
-Should also give concomitant GnRH analog or should have had bilateral orchiectomy.
+Also give concurrent GnRH analog or patient should have had bilateral orchiectomy.
 Baseline moderate hepatic impairment (Child-Pugh Class B): 250mg once daily; monitor closely; discontinue if ALT/AST >5xULN or total bilirubin >3xULN.
 If concomitant strong CYP3A4 inducer necessary, increase abiraterone dose frequency to twice daily during co-administration period (eg, from 1g once daily to 1g twice daily); reduce back to previous dose/frequency when CYP3A4 inducer is discontinued.

-Antagonized by strong CYP3A4 inducers (eg, phenytoin, carbamazepine, rifampin, rifabutin, rifapentin, phenobarbital); avoid (see Adult).
+Antagonized by strong CYP3A4 inducers (eg, phenytoin, carbamazepine, rifampin, rifabutin, rifapentin, phenobarbital); avoid (or see Adult).
+Potentiates CYP2D6 substrates (eg, dextromethorphan).
 Avoid concomitant CYP2D6 substrates with narrow therapeutic index (eg, thioridazine); if no alternatives, use caution and consider dose reduction of substrate.
-Potentiates dextromethorphan.
-Concomitant CYP2C8 substrates (eg, pioglitazone): monitor closely for signs of toxicity.
+Concomitant CYP2C8 substrates (eg, pioglitazone): monitor closely for toxicity.

 Fatigue, arthralgia, hypertension, nausea, edema, hypokalemia, hot flush, diarrhea, vomiting, upper respiratory infection, cough, headache, anemia, elevated LFTs, dyslipidemia, lymphopenia, hyperglycemia; hepatotoxicity (may be severe).